danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 ## MiniX[5]: A generative program

 **Objectives:**
-- To implement a rule-based generative program from scratch.
+- To implement a rule-based, generative program from scratch.
-- To strengthen the computational use of loops and conditional statements in a program.
+- To strengthen the computational use of loops and conditional statements.
-- To reflect upon the concept of auto generator conceptually and practically.
+- To conceptually and practically reflect upon the idea of auto-generator.

 **Get some additional inspiration here:**
 - [{Software} Structure #003 A by Casey Reas](https://whitney.org/exhibitions/programmed?section=1&subsection=6#exhibition-artworks)